 Our book club this month involved a Kate DiCamillo novel, strawberry mice, some illegal soup, and a moat.

 My youngest, who is 8, is in a book club based on books that are in the Brave Writer Arrow curriculum.
 These are classic books that appeal to, not only new readers but readers of all ages.
-This month we choice a book with a French flair.
+This month we chose a book with a French flair.
 Welcome to our Tale of Despereaux Book Club.

 Welcome to Castle Dor

 The children arrived at “Castle Dor” via a drawbridge.
 We decorated our front door with stone and wood paper.
 A- made paper chains from construction paper and my husband found a climbing wall from the swing set to use for the drawbridge.
 It was pretty cool, with the exception of the moment it all ripped down and I had to frantically tape it back up before the first guest arrived.